Frojd/Wagtail-Pipit/README.md

 ## Versioning

-We use [semantic versioning](http://semver.org/) and follow django's MAJOR and MINOR version numbers, PATCH has no connection to django version, but is something we use to indicate updates.
+This boilerplate uses [semantic versioning](http://semver.org/) and follow django's MAJOR and MINOR version numbers, PATCH has no connection to django version, but is something we use to indicate updates.